bernatj/bernatj.github.io/index.md

 ## Welcome to my personal website

-I am Bernat Jiménez Esteve, a postdoctoral reseracher at ETH Zurich in Switzerland.
+I am Bernat Jiménez Esteve, a postdoctoral researcher at ETH Zurich in Switzerland.

 ## ABOUT ME: